wadpac/GGIR/docs/reference/g.part5.savetimeseries.md

 ## Value

 Function does not provide output, it only prepare data for saving and saves it to a file.
-For documention on columns see main vignette.
+For documentation on columns see main vignette.

 ## Author